SkyeTheFoxyFox/MlogTranspiler/README.md

 The program takes 2 arguments, the file to tranpiler, and the file to write it out to.

 Macros are like functions, you define them with `mac define Name arg1 ...` then your code, then a `mac end`.
 Macros can be called with `mac Name arg1 ...`.
-Macros have dedicated scope, to interact with variables outside the macro use `$variable`.
+They also have individual scope, to interact with variables outside the macro use `$variable`.

 The `include` instruction allows you to include another file, and use it's macros. included macros will also apply their own includes.
 To include a file use `include filePath`, the file path is relative to the directory of the initial file.